Skip to content

 By using an IBC system, you adopt lean manufacturing practices and have the ability to reduce your overall manufacturing costs, increasing the return on your investment.
 A Matcon IBC system enables varied batch production and quick changeover at the blending stage as the IBC becomes the blending vessel.
 This method means that manufacturers can be more flexible in production and manufacture to meet demand with small inventory levels and minimal work in progress (WIP).

 Keeping ingredients contained is vital for beverage manufacturers that use 'free-flowing' powders for several reasons.
-Aside from the high cost of wasted additives and flavorings, airborne powders present health and safety issues for operators and introduce a risk of cross contamination which can negatively affect production.
+Aside from the high cost of wasted additives and flavourings, airborne powders present health and safety issues for operators and introduce a risk of cross-contamination, which can negatively affect production.

 Ensure mass flow discharge of powders with no particle segregation